• Skip to primary navigation

 Step-by-Step Instructions

-OK, I’m thirsty.
+OK, we're all thirsty.
 Let’s start bartending.

 With an old fashioned, we can build the drink directly in our serving glass, or we can use a mixing glass.
 The mixing glass is convenient if you’re making old fashioneds for a crowd but don’t feel like it’s necessary.

-Now that we have our mixing or serving glass, we add a teaspoon of dark brown sugar with a few dashes of bitters, a bar spoonful of water and an orange peel slice and muddle everything until the sugar smooths out.
-From here, we add our bourbon of choice, apple cider and ice.
+Step 1: We add a teaspoon of dark brown sugar with a few dashes of bitters, a bar spoonful of water and an orange peel slice to the glass (photo 1).

 If using a mixing glass, we strain the cocktail into our serving glass, and we’re ready to sip the night away.
 Tasty, huh?